eslam-gomaa/Flexible-Network/docs/Docs/usage/yaml_manifest.md

 <link rel="stylesheet" href="{{ site.baseurl }}/css/custom.css">

-# Usage _ Python Library
+# Usage _ YAML Manifest Input
 {: .fs-9 }

-Getting started with the Flexible-Network Library is simple:
+Using Yaml is a simple appreach and does NOT require coding knowledge, the steps are simple:
 {: .fs-6 .fw-300 }

 - Import `Flexible-Network` library in your Python script
-- Make sure that you've added the hosts in the inventory file
-- Use `.authenticate()` method to connect to the choosen group of devices
-  - It returns an object with few attributes, we need to use `hosts_connected` **(List)** attribute (as it contains the devices that were connected successfully)
-- Loop through `hosts_connected` list and use the methods you need
+- Write your Yaml manifest
-- Use cli options to run your script
+- Run your script !

 ### Getting started Example